Home > Meditation > Free Meditation Support > Meditation Articles > Intensity is Everything — How Work Helps Our Meditation Practice

 The purpose of spiritual work, then, is not really to do things for God, but rather to do the most important thing of all for ourselves: to purify our own hearts.
 No work for God is more or less important than any other.
-The Bhagavad Gita states that He accepts even a flower or a leaf as an offering, if it is tendered with devotion.
+The Bhagavad Gita, one of the main Hindu scriptures, states that He accepts even a flower or a leaf as an offering, if it is tendered with devotion.
 The important thing is to reach the point where all our love, all our energy flows naturally toward Him.

 Meditation, too, is a kind of work.
-True, it differs from such labor as digging ditches, but then, so also does mental planning, and who will say that planning is less truly work than the physical execution of plans?
-Even in the animal kingdom, mental ability is often more highly regarded than brute force.
-(Witness a group of dogs playing together.
-Usually it’s the brightest one, not the largest, that the others follow.)
+True, it differs from such labor as digging ditches, but so also does decision-making.
 Meditation is the most refined and exalted of all mental activities.
 From it have come the greatest inspirations.
 If one could meditate deeply all day there would be no need for a person seeking divine communion to dig ditches or to do any other work, whether physical or mental.

-When Mrinalini Mata, already a disciple when she was still a young schoolgirl, met Master at the breakfast table one day, he remarked to her, “You didn’t meditate this morning.”
+When Mrinalini Mata, already a disciple of Yogananda when she was still a young schoolgirl, met Yogananda at the breakfast table one day, he remarked to her, “You didn’t meditate this morning.”

 “Sir,” she protested, “I meditated a whole hour!”

-“Make every minute count,” Master said.
+“Make every minute count,” Yogananda said.
 “The minutes are more important than the years.”
 People who put their whole concentration into working for God find they can also meditate more deeply.